By Ralph Ellis

 The DeKalb County Board of Zoning Appeals voted Wednesday afternoon to approve a parking variance for Suburban Plaza, removing the final hurdle for construction of a Walmart at the shopping center just outside the Decatur City Limits.

-Opposition to the project was strong, and the meeting in the Maloof Building was heated.
-According to Patch coverage, some people waited in line to speak but didn't get a chance, and a woman said people one the other side of the issue weren't Christian.
+Opposition to the project was strong, and the meeting in the Maloof Building was heated. some people waited in line to speak but didn't get a chance, and a woman said people one the other side of the issue weren't Christian.

-Neighborhood groups had complained a Walmart will increase traffic and cause problems such as delayed response time for emergency vehicles and decreased property values.
+Neighborhood groups had such as delayed response time for emergency vehicles and decreased property values.

 Selig Enterprises of Atlanta, the developer and owner of Suburban Plaza, wants to build a Walmart as part of the renovation of the aging shopping center at Scott Boulevard, North Decatur Road and Church Street.

 Selig asked for and got a variance

 The center would have 1,269 spaces, with 500 underground.

 According to a Development of Regional Impact statement filed by DeKalb County, the project calls for the "Demolition of approximately 144,000 sf of existing commercial space and the addition of 149,000 sf for a new total shopping center square footage of 324,614 sf."

 The Atlanta Journal-Constitution said some opponents say they'll appeal the decision of the Zoning Board of Appeals.
 The newspaper said,